BMbarreto/BMbarreto/README.md

 To transform raw data into clear, engaging, and insightful visual stories for everyone.

-📚**What I'm Learning**:
+📚**What I'm Learning now**:

 * SQL & Relational Databases

 * Python for Data Analysis

-* Data Visualization with tools like Tableau and Power BI
+* Data Visualization with tools: Tableau and Power BI

+📚**What's Next in My Skill-Building Journey?**

-* Data Engineering tools like Airflow, dbt, and Spark
+* Data Engineering: Airflow, dbt, and Spark

 * Cloud platforms (AWS, GCP – learning in progress)